David Kolb’s Learning Styles & Experiential Learning Cycle

 David Kolb ’s learning styles model was developed from his experiential learning cycle theory in 1984.
 These theories have largely to do with the inner cognitive processes of one’s mind.
+Similarly, the full lead assessor course teaches how a learner or apprentice should be assessed or marked on the basis of their ability to apply concepts to real situations at work.
 Kolb believes that effective learning occurs by a cyclic process of experiencing, reflecting, thinking, and acting; which he elaborates through his 4-stage experiential learning cycle theory (1974):

 - Concrete Experience – (CE): A new experience or a new meaning from a previous situation is experienced.
 This acts as a stimulus to actively engage in a task rather than merely reading or watching.